bytemaster/cpp_bitcoin_rpc/README.md

 ### Donations ###

-    If you find this code helpful, please send me some bitcoins to 12FRNVjHoEuppFu9rJNbtxJpvzvkGN71Bn
+    If you find this code helpful, please send some bitcoins to 12FRNVjHoEuppFu9rJNbtxJpvzvkGN71Bn